insys-icom/M3_Container/doc/1st_steps.md

 3 Use the scripts
 ---
 The cross compiler in combination with the build scripts from this repository create new binaries and a new container.
-This will crate a default container:
+This will create a default container:
 <pre>
-    $ cd M3\_Container
+    $ cd M3_Container
     $ ./scripts/mk_container.sh
 </pre>
-The scripts will download all needed open source packetets from the internet and compile an update packet with the container.
-This update packet will be stored in ./images.
+The scripts will download all needed open source packets from the internet and compile an update packet with the container to be installed on an M3 device.